loulou-SIR/Diffusion_vegetarianism_SIR/README.md

 IMPORTANT :
   1) Code 4 must be run before Code 8 is run, because Code 8 uses the graph generator function defined in Code 4
-  2) Code 7 is very long to run
+  2) Code 7 and Code 9 are very long to run